Skip to main content

 You can also use SMS marketing to remind donors about upcoming events, show them what you’re spending their donations on, and ask them to volunteer their time.

-The 2 different types of mobile donations
+Types of mobile donations

 There are 2 ways you can raise donations for your nonprofit through text messages—text-to-give and text-to-donate.
 Let’s look at the different fundraising strategies involved.